Residential Rental Registration

 Residential rental landlords are essentially participating in a business enterprise that entails certain responsibilities.
-Owners and operators are responsible to take reasonable steps to ensure that the citizens of the City who occupy rental properties may pursue the quiet enjoyment of the normal activities of life in their surroundings that are: safe, secure, and sanitary; free from noise, nuisances or annoyances; and free from a condition that endangers the health or safety of persons and security of property.
+Owners and operators are responsible for taking reasonable steps to ensure that the citizens of the City who occupy rental properties may pursue the quiet enjoyment of the normal activities of life in their surroundings that are: safe, secure, and sanitary; free from noise, nuisances or annoyances; and free from a condition that endangers the health or safety of persons and security of property.

-The City of Apple Valley hopes that this ordinance will help to identify residential rental property owners in order to further a positive relationship.
+The City of Apple Valley hopes that this ordinance will help to identify residential rental property owners to further a positive relationship.
 We also hope that through this relationship, residential rental property owners will be well-educated in the aspects of property management.

 Pursuant to Apple Valley City Ordinance 122, "Residential Rental Property" either a residential rental property owner or rental manager shall register all residential rental properties with the City of Apple Valley.
-In the case of a transfer of ownership or change in rental manager, change in the number of rental units or change in dwelling occupancy from owner occupancy to rental tenant occupancy, the residential rental property owner or rental property manager shall complete and submit a registration form for each and every residential rental property affected by the transfer.
+In the case of a transfer of ownership or change in rental manager, change in the number of rental units, or change in dwelling occupancy from owner occupancy to rental tenant occupancy, the residential rental property owner or rental property manager shall complete and submit a registration form for every residential rental property affected by the transfer.